IgniteUI/indigo-design-docfx/en/components/list.md

 ## List Item Primary Action

 There are 4 interchangeable List Item Primary Actions that are listed below.
+Thanks to the use of Smart Layout in Sketch they can be adjusted further by setting unnecessary elements to ~No Symbol.

 |                              |                                                                                                  |                                                                                                                                            |
 | ---------------------------- | ------------------------------------------------------------------------------------------------ | ------------------------------------------------------------------------------------------------------------------------------------------ |